-ClamAV and Maldetect Setup: Secure Debian Against Threats
+ClamAV and Maldetect Setup – Secure Debian Against Threats

 Introduction

-In this guide, we will be using Debian Linux, and you can install ClamAV and Maldetect on both desktop or server environments.
-Let's dive into the process and safeguard your Debian operating system effectively.
+We will be using Debian Linux, and you can install ClamAV and Maldetect on both desktop or server environments.
+Let’s dive into the process and safeguard your Debian operating system effectively.

 Prerequisites